Josh Papali'i: Personal life

 Earlier in his career Papali'i contemplated becoming a priest and is now reportedly a "committed Christian".
 In 2013, Papalii was a youth leader at his Christian church in Canberra conducting weekly bible studies.
-In 2020, he refused the NRL's mandatory COVID vaccination based on a claim that his refusal was due to his religious beliefs.
+In 2020, he refused the NRL's mandatory COVID vaccination based on a claim that his refusal was due to his religious beliefs and personal choice.